What Is A Chinese Character?

 Now, please pause a little on improving your pronunciation, listening to the following supplementary examples of characters in the four+neutral tones.

 I know, the concept of tones is completely foreign to English speaking people.
-So try your best to repeat the following sounds in the four+neutral different tones - you are mastering one of the most difficult aspects of Chinese language!
+So try your best to repeat the following sounds in the four+neutral different tones—you are mastering one of the most difficult aspects of Chinese language!
 With little exercise you'll be able to pronounce any Chinese character exactly as if you were Chinese yourself!

-| Please click here.
-The listen and repeat exercise will open in a new window.
-You'll notice that any syllable pronounced with the same tone has exactly the same pitch variation. |
+Please click here.
+At the end of the page that will open in a new window there is a "listen and repeat" exercise.
+You'll notice that any syllable pronounced with the same tone has exactly the same pitch variation.

 When I say Chinese pronunciation of a character, I refer to its Mandarin Chinese pronunciation.